Wessam Abou Ali: Al Ahly

 On 11 January 2024, Abou Ali joined Egyptian club Al Ahly by signing a four-and-a-half-year contract, for a reported fee of €2 million.
 On 23 February, he made his debut in a 1–0 away win over Medeama in the CAF Champions League.
 Four days later, he scored his first goals by netting a brace in a 5–1 victory over Baladiyat El Mahalla.
 On 26 April, he scored his first CAF Champions League goal in a 3–0 victory over TP Mazembe in the semi-finals second leg.

 He achieved his first trophy with the club by winning the 2024 CAF Champions League final, defeating Espérance 1–0 on aggregate.
 He later secured the Egyptian Premier League title and finished as the top scorer with 18 goals despite joining mid-season.

-In the final game of the 2024–25 season, Abou Ali scored 4 goals against Pharco to help the team capture the Egyptian Premier League title.
+In the final game of the 2024–25 season, Abou Ali scored four goals against Pharco to help the team capture the Egyptian Premier League title.
 On 23 June 2025, Abou Ali scored a hat-trick in Al Ahly's 4–4 draw against Porto in the 2025 FIFA Club World Cup.
 Scoring with both feet and his head, it was the first perfect hat-trick in the history of intercontinental club tournaments and the first hat-trick by an Asian player in a FIFA club competition.
 He was also awarded as the Superior Player of the Match for his performance.

 Columbus Crew

 On 26 July 2025, Abou Ali signed with Major League Soccer club Columbus Crew through the 2027 season with a club option for 2028, with the reported transfer fee being $7.5 million plus $1 million in add-ons.
 He made his debut with the club on 23 August 2025 in a 2–1 loss to the New England Revolution.
+After failing to score in his first two matches for his new club, Abou Ali found the net in each of his next three appearances before being forced off injured in the third, against Toronto FC, after suffering a hairline fracture to his right ankle.
+The injury ruled him out for the remainder of the season.
+Abou Ali finished his abbreviated campaign with three goals in five appearances.